demisto/demisto-sdk/demisto_sdk/commands/content_graph/README.md

 * **-mp, --marketplace**

-    The marketplace to generate the graph for.
+    The marketplace version.

 * **--mandatory-only**

-    If true, returns only mandatory relationships (relevant only for DEPENDS_ON/USES relationships).
+    If true, returns only mandatory dependencies.

 * **--include-tests**

-    If true, includes tests in outputs (relevant only for DEPENDS_ON/USES relationships).
+    If true, includes test dependencies in outputs.

 * **--include-deprecated**